The safety of all our residents is our number one priority.

 When was the most recent fire risk assessments completed for each high rise building?

-Our latest fire risk assessments were carried out earlier last year:
+Our latest fire risk assessments were carried out:

 - Durham Court - January 2019